Top

 Naturalist Outings

-In 2024, IPF led five naturalist outings, all free of charge, including two bird & wildflower walks with Mark Fuller and Rebecca Weiss, a plein air watercolor outing with Amy Beidleman, an historical tour with Nina Gabianelli of the Aspen Historical Society, and a tour of the Pass with English in Action students, staff & tutors.
+In 2025, IPF led five naturalist outings, all free of charge, including a bird & wildflower walk with Karin Teague & Rebecca Weiss, an historical tour of Green Mountain with Nina Gabianelli of the Aspen Historical Society, a geology tour with local geologist Shauna Young, a public lands and wildflower outing in partnership with Wilderness Workshop, and a tour of the Grottos and Summit with English in Action students, staff & tutors.
 What a joy to dive deeply into the natural and human wonders of Independence Pass!

 English in Action students, tutors, and staff enjoying a day on the Pass.